grimm-co/killerbeez/README.md

 ##### Fuzzing Windows Media Player
 Download a small video file you would like to use as a seed file (e.g.
 `youtube-dl --format mp4 --output test.mp4 your-favorite-video`).
-Be sure to replace the seed file argument `-sf` with the path to the video file you just downloaded.
+Be sure to replace the seed file argument `-s` with the path to the video file you just downloaded.

 Note that because `wmplayer.exe` is a 32-bit executable you'll either need